Deepan-Karmakar/p5.js-tutorial/DOM-Extensions.md

 ### Storing pointers and calling methods

 When you call ```createGraphics(w, h)``` you create a graphics canvas to draw into with the specified width and height.
 However, you can also keep a pointer to this canvas by storing it in a variable.
 With this pointer we can call methods of the element itself, to set the position, id or class, for instance.
 The position is relative to the upper left of the window.
+(See [DOM-extensions/0](https://github.com/lmccart/p5.js/tree/master/examples/tutorials/DOM-extensions/0).)

 ```javascript
 var canvas;